 Some simply avoid the RFP process all together.
 They feel it is a waste of time and that their chances of winning aren’t worth the costs involved.

 Whether it’s to offset peaks and valleys or as a first step at developing RFP response expertise, it’s worth understanding some simple numbers around outsource RFP writing resources and process.

 Basic Costs of an RFP Writer – Outsource

-A typical RFP writing project costs between $3,500 and $5,000.
-That is the cost of interpreting, templating, writing and proof-reading a 35 – 50 page RFP.
-So, an easy rule of thumb: the cost of an outsource RFP writer is around $100/page of response.
-Except in unusual circumstances, the hourly rate for a writer is around or less than $150/hour.
-So the average length of time for a good outsource writer to complete professional RFP is around 20 – 30 hours.
+An easy rule of thumb for the cost of an outsource RFP writer is around $100/page of response.
+So a relatively straight-forward, 20 page response should cost around $2,000.
+More complex responses typically average between $3,000 and $5,000.
+The average length of time for a good outsource writer to complete a relatively complex, professional RFP response is around 20 – 30 hours.

 Other RFP Costs, Other RFP Contributors